encukou/christmastree-2013/README.md

 Connect Arduino pin 7 to the Data wire of the LED strip.
 Connect the Arduino to the computer via a good USB cable.

+Powering the LED strip and Arduino separately ensures that if the LEDs overload their power supply, he control logic won't be affected.
+The LEDs are quite power-hungry so overloads are not rare.
+If one of your chargers can provide more current, use that one for the LEDs.

 A photo of my setup (though there some extra elements in it from earlier/parallel projects):